KLAN: Kuaishou Landing-page Adaptive Navigator: Related Work

 \subsection{Uplift Model for Video Recommendation Platform}

 Uplift models aim to identify the target user groups for each specific treatment by estimating individual treatment effects (ITE).
 Existing approaches can be categorized into three main methodologies: Meta-learner based methods, Tree-based methods and Neural Networks based methods.
 Meta-learner based methods~\cite{kunzel2019metalearners, yao2021survey} constitute a classical framework for uplift modeling.
 The S-learner~\cite{kunzel2019metalearners} treats the treatment variable as a feature within a single model, while the T-learner~\cite{kunzel2019metalearners} builds separate models for treatment and control groups.
 Tree-based methods~\cite{athey2016recursive, nandy2023generalized, radcliffe2011real, wang2015robust} utilize specific tree or forest structures, setting direct computational methods for incremental uplift modeling.
 Due to the ability to capture complex treatment-response relationships and estimate more accurate ITE, neural networks have emerged as a popular framework for uplift modeling.
-Existing Neural Network-based uplift methods~\cite{bica2020estimating, louizos2017causal, shi2019adapting, wei2024multitreatment, zhou2023direct} can be categorized into two categories: joint modeling of treatment and modeling of specific treatment causal effects.
+Existing Neural Network-based uplift methods~\cite{bica2020estimating, louizos2017causal, shi2019adapting, wei2024multitreatment, zhou2023direct, ke2021addressing,zhong2022descn} can be categorized into two categories: joint modeling of treatment and modeling of specific treatment causal effects.
 The former estimates the non-treatment score through features and incorporates the treatment feature into the treatment modeling based on this score.
-For instance, EUEN~\cite{ke2021addressing} uses different sub-neural networks to estimate the conversion probability of the control group and the uplift effect respectively.
+For instance, EFIN~\cite{liu2023efin} captures the feature subset related to the control group through explicit feature selfinteraction, then models the sensitivity of non-treatment features to specific treatments using a treatment-aware interaction module, and enhances the model’s robustness through an intervention constraint module.
 The latter focuses on modeling the causal effects of specific treatment.
-DESCN~\cite{zhong2022descn} designs an end-to-end deep cross network to comprehensively capture the information of intervention propensity, response and hidden intervention effects through multi-task learning.
 CDUM~\cite{meng2024coarsetofinedynamicupliftmodeling} expands the treatment representation for guidance and indicator within a multi-task framework and proposes an online real-time feature learning network based on video recommendation scenarios.
-However, existing methods either overemphasize the collaborative effects or the causal effects, making it difficult to adapt to short video recommendation scenarios which involves heterogeneous multi-treatment (Appendix \ref{sec:theoratical}).
+However, existing methods tend to either overemphasize the collaborative effects or the causal effects, making it difficult to adapt to short video recommendation scenarios which involves heterogeneous multi-treatment.